Alex Sidorenko AvatarAlex Sidorenko

 Flattening the state

-The best solution is to avoid the problem.
-If you have a nested state, try to flatten it.
-Check out three main reasons to keep your state flat by the Redux maintainer, Mark Erikson.
-You can try to flatten your state by hand or use a third-party library, like Normalirz.
+The best solution is to avoid the problem altogether.
+If you have nested state, try to flatten it.
+Check out three main reasons to keep your state flat by Redux maintainer Mark Erikson.
+You can try to flatten your state manually or use a third-party library like Normalizr.

 Using immutable libraries

-There are libraries out there that are designed to help with immutable updates.
-For example, here is how Immer can help to reduce our boilerplate.
+There are libraries designed to help with immutable updates.
+For example, here's how Immer can help reduce our boilerplate:

 const updateTodo = ({ taskId, todoId, value }) => {